luccasro/tinzzio/README.md

 Tinzzio is a app for creating, playing, and managing quizzes on both web and mobile devices.
 Experience a user-friendly interface that simplifies quiz creation and management for a enjoyable experience.

-This project was created in 2022 and later refactored.
+This project was created in 2022 and later refactored, but not 100%.
 It serves as an exploration into hybrid application development, offering compatibility for both web and mobile platforms through the utilization of React Native and Expo.
+Additionally, it supports both English and Portuguese languages and a dark theme.

 ### Demo